 For more details, go here}:

-(Some themes are built with built-in functionality)
+(Some WordPress themes offer built-in code insertion functionality)

 Tip #4 – Adding code to the header section of WordPress

-If you want to add code or scripts outside of regular content areas, then you will need to either customize your site or use a plugin like the one described below.
+If you want to add code or scripts outside of content areas, then you will need to either customize your site or use a plugin like the one described below.

-For comprehensive documentation and user manual, go here:
+For comprehensive documentation, go here:

-(First-time plugin use requires database tables installation)
+(First-time plugin use requires installing database tables)